waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

     [this plugin's blog](http://www.ipgeoblock.com/article/how-wpzep-works.html "How does WP-ZEP prevent zero-day attack? | IP Geo Block").

 * **Guard against login attempts:**
-  In order to prevent the invasion through the login form and XML-RPC against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address even from the permitted countries.
+  In order to prevent the invasion through the login form and XML-RPC by the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address even from the permitted countries.